todd-gavin/DSCI550-PixstoryMediaExtractionAndAnalysis/README.md

 In the figures "tikaLanguageVsLocationHeatMap.png" and "googleLanguageVsLocationHeatMap", we can see that a majority of the clustering is for language code en (english).
 The largest clusetrings though is for the GeoTopics of "British Indian Ocean Territory", "Delhi", "Manchester", and "Islamic Republic of Afghanistan".
 Behind the language code en (english), the second highest language code is it (italian), with ofcourse the GeoTopic "Town of Italy" (and other related GeoTopics) have the highest clustering.

 ## 4. Are  there  correlations  between  the  sporting  events,  or  the  entertainment  events  with locations?
+We noticed that Australian events were some of the most talked about sporting and entertainment events and one of the most posted from locations was also within Australia.

 ## 5. Do the Detoxify scores and associated GLAAD and ADL or sarcasm flags line up?
 Is there any relationship between the flags and the identified Detoxify scores?
+We findings showed that there is not much correlation between hate speech, sarcasm flags and detoxify scores as shown in Figure 7 which can be found in /6_Report Questions/q5_figures.

 ## 6. Do the image captions accurately represent the image?
 - Findings: image caption generation is relatively inconsistent; there are many instances of a proper description but many that entirely missrepresent what is shown in the image.